toanju/RPi4/Readme.md

 This repository contains installable builds of the official [EDK2 Raspberry Pi 4 UEFI firmware](https://github.com/tianocore/edk2-platforms/tree/master/Platform/RaspberryPi/RPi4).

+Additionally, the builds in this repo are modified and remove the 3 GB RAM limit by default.
+See the Initial Notice section below.

 # Initial Notice

 __PLEASE READ THE FOLLOWING:__